Your first stop: The University Libraries catalog

 If you're not already logged in, you'll be asked to sign in with your UMN internet ID and password.
 Once you're in the interface of the Libraries database that includes this digital item, look around - there may be helpful accompanying material like liner notes that can be useful for your research.

 Locating physical materials in the Libraries catalog

-The easiest way to find physical music materials like scores and recordings in the Libraries catalog is to start by using "Advanced Search" - just click the down arrow next to the search box on the Libraries homepage, and choose "Advanced Search" from the list:
+The easiest way to find physical music materials like scores and recordings in the Libraries catalog is to start by searching for your keywords and then using the built-in search limiters to narrow your results to what you're looking for.

-- Material Type: This is this most helpful way to limit a search for musicians.
-You can use the options from this menu to limit to scores, audio recordings, video recordings, and other types of materials.
-Remember to check the option for scores when you don't want to see books, journals, or other search results!
+- Material Type: This is this most helpful way to limit results to scores, audio recordings, video recordings, and other types of materials.
+If you're not seeing the type of resource you need, check to see if there's an option for Remember to check the option for scores when you don't want to see books, journals, or other search results!

 Once you've found materials in the catalog, the next step is use the information in the record to help you locate the items you want.
 Click on the record for the resource you want, scroll down, and you'll find information about where it's located in the form of a call number.
 If the item is a book or a score, the call number will have a letter (M for scores, ML for books about music literature and history, and MT for books about music technique, pedagogy, and all practical aspects of performing music), and a series of numbers.
 It may also have a word like Quarto or Folio before the letter(s) and numbers - this is very important for figuring out where in the Music Library the item is shelved.
 Lastly, the catalog can tell you whether an item is available ("Item in place") or unavailable because someone else has it checked out ("On loan").

 For more information about navigating the Music Library and finding physical materials on the shelves, see the Access physical items (scores, recordings, books, journals) in the Music Library page of this guide.